Shop

 In the Name of the Holy Spirit: Epiclese

-Most loved Epiclese, the first beer Heilig Hart ever made in 2019, sold out.
+Most loved Epiclese, the first beer Heilig Hart ever made in 2019 and also sold out.
 So we drank the 2020 version.

 For this wild ale, Dusselier goes to a natural winery in Alsace, returning with fermenting grape juice.

 While partaking in a couple of brewing courses, Dusselier told his teachers about his idea for this beer.
-“They said it will not function,” Dusselier said, who let them taste the final version without telling them it was that beer.
+“They said it will not function,” says Dusselier, who let them taste the final version without telling them it was that beer.
 “They were like, Hans, what a crazy beer.”

 Spontaneous fermentation is the key.
-“I think it only works … with the native yeast on the grapes,” Dusselier explained.
+“I think it only works … with the native yeast on the grapes,” Dusselier explains.

 Spending fourteen to fifteen months in the amphora before bottling, the beer drank with the tannins of a wine, very dry with notes of green grape skin and golden raisin.